Alan-Ali/Alan-Ali/README.md

 ## Experience

-- 💼 Worked at Smarthand Company for 1 year and 5 months.
 - 👨‍💻 Worked with OOP on an advanced level.
 - 👨‍💼 Can work on both Frontend and Backend of the projects.